 The Brugmansia [brug-MAN-see-uh] with the common name Angel’s Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.

 They are woody plants with large, fragrant pendulous flowers and they are show-stoppers.

-When people first encounter the beautiful trumpet flowers they usually their jaws drop in awe of the exotic 10″ inch long flowers and powerful lemon scent.
+When people first encounter the beautiful purple trumpet flowers they usually their jaws drop in awe of the exotic 10″ inch long flowers and powerful lemon scent.

 Angel’s trumpet is a perennial member of the Solanaceae / Nightshade Family (Calibrachoa -aka million bells) hailing from South America where they have been cultivated for thousands of years as both an ornamental and a medicinal plant.